 Watch: Alison Horton, Vice President Academic

 Virtual and remote learning means you’ll have the opportunity to do all your learning from wherever you are.
 Whether your program will be delivered entirely through remote and virtual learning or will include some on-campus experiences, you will have the opportunity to learn together with your peers and develop the skills and abilities required for your future career.
-Find out how your program will be delivered this fall.
+Find out how your program will be delivered.

 Remote Learning means you will: